Learn more about Kubernetes authorization, including details about creating policies using the supported authorization modules.

 --authorization-mode=RBACRole-based access control (RBAC) mode allows you to create and store policies using the Kubernetes API.

---authorization-mode=WebhookWebHook is an HTTP callback mode that allows you to manage authorization using a remote REST.
+--authorization-mode=WebhookWebHook is an HTTP callback mode that allows you to manage authorization using a remote REST endpoint.

 --authorization-mode=NodeNode authorization is a special-purpose authorization mode that specifically authorizes API requests made by kubelets.